brainuser5705/blog/posts/clairo.md

+# Clairo

+---
 *(This is a repost)*.
 I wrote this back in the summer of 2021 when I literally had nothing going on in my life.
 I'm cringing at myself too.
 Don't judge me please (╥︣﹏᷅╥).
 ---

 **Hi and welcome to a blog post that nobody asked for (or possibly even read lol).**